 Just as you can feel pain in your bottom teeth when you have a cavity in a top molar, a feeling of “pins and needles” and numbness in your hand may result from a problem in your wrist or shoulder.
 Both are common symptoms of carpal tunnel syndrome, a condition caused by compression of nerves in the wrist and often diagnosed by manipulating the wrist to provoke symptoms—for example, tapping the front of the wrist causes tingling, squeezing it can induce pain and so forth.

-However, the best test to determine what is going on in your hand is a nerve conduction velocity test, which shows how fast and how efficiently your nerves are transmitting information (in the form of electrical signals) to your brain.
 Using a nerve conduction velocity test, the clinician can discover nerves that are not functioning optimally and diagnose carpal tunnel syndrome and other conditions.

 The test is very simple: Small electrodes are placed onto the skin along the path of the nerve.
 One electrode sends an electrical impulse to the nerve; another electrode picks up the impulse.
 Calculating the time it takes for the impulse to travel between the two electrodes measures the nerve conduction velocity, or speed of transmission.
 Decreased speed of transmission suggests a problem with that particular nerve and can help the clinician diagnose the problem and design a plan of action accordingly.